 Activity: Dinefwr Park and Castle

 Right outside of Llandeilo’s town centre is Dinefwr Park and Castle.
-Here you can walk up to the old Dinefwr Castle ruins, and discover Newton House; a National Trust mansion in the grounds of the castle, with plenty of ‘hands on’ displays showing what life was like back in the early 1900s.
+Here you can walk up to the old Dinefwr Castle ruins, and discover Newton House.
+This is a National Trust mansion in the grounds of the castle, with plenty of ‘hands on’ displays showing what life was like back in the early 1900s.

-Here is my favourite photo of my two, very-much-not-together friends, looking like they’re on an engagement photoshoot, with the beautiful Newton House (and its deer) in the background.
+Here is my favourite photo of my two, very-much-not-together friends, looking like an engagement photoshoot.
+That’s the beautiful Newton House (and its deer) in the background.

 Lunch: GinHaus, Llandelio

-After working up an appetite wandering around Dinefwr Park, head to the cool Ginhaus Deli for lunch, right in the centre of Llandeilo.
-Here you can shop for a wide variety of local artisan produce to take away (including Welsh cheeses, ham, pickles, breads and more).
+After working up an appetite wandering around Dinefwr Park, head right to the centre of Llandeilo to find the Ginhaus Deli.
+Here you can shop for a variety of local, artisan produce (including Welsh cheeses, ham, pickles, breads and more).

-There’s no point denying that most people will visit the Ginhaus for one thing and one thing only; to make a dent on their huge collection of over 240 gins from around the world.
-They also have a great little selection from Wales.
+There’s denying that most people will visit the Ginhaus for one thing only; to make a dent on their huge collection of over 240 gins.
+They have a great little selection from distilleries around Wales.